Basic example with OfflineDependencyProvider

 convenience and for testing purposes, we already provide an implementation of a

-.
+dependency provider called OfflineDependencyProvider.
 As the names suggest, it

 doesn't do anything fancy and you have to pre-register all known dependencies

-with calls to add_dependencies(package, version, vec_of_dependencies)
+with calls to add_dependencies(package, version, vec_of_dependencies) before

-being able to use it in the resolve
+being able to use it in the resolve function.

-, dependencies are specified with Ranges
+In the OfflineDependencyProvider, dependencies are specified with Ranges,

 defining version constraints.
 In most cases, you would use

-.
+strictly lower than v2.
 In the previous example, we just used Range::full()

 which means that any version is acceptable.